AliQorbaniFard/LED-Chaser-Project-in-Altium-Designer/README.md

 The LED chaser circuit is a popular electronics project that creates a visual effect of LEDs lighting up in a sequence, mimicking a chasing pattern.

 ## Contents
-<h4>1- Schematics and design files.
+<h4>1- Schematics and design files.<br>
-2- Additional documentation and references.
+2- Additional documentation and references.<br>
-3- compelete project files</h4>
+3- compelete project files<br></h4>

 ## Features
-<h4>Step-by-Step Guide: Detailed instructions on how to use Altium Designer to design a PCB layout.
+<h4>Step-by-Step Guide: Detailed instructions on how to use Altium Designer to design a PCB layout.<br>
-Schematics: Comprehensive schematics of the LED chaser circuit.
+Schematics: Comprehensive schematics of the LED chaser circuit.<br>
-PCB Layout: Completed PCB layout design ready for manufacturing.</h4>
+PCB Layout: Completed PCB layout design ready for manufacturing.<br></h4>

 For any questions or feedback, feel free to reach out to me at [aliqorbanif@gmail.com].